-- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the Project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the Project, and/or likely to cause adverse impacts to the Project, including both the natural and man-made environment and the associated environmental constraints: - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to identify and quantify any potential losses or damage to flora, fauna and natural habitats: - (v) to propose the provision of infrastructure or mitigation measures to minimize pollution, environmental disturbance and nuisance during construction and operation of the Project; - (vi) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures: - (vii) to identify, predict and evaluate the residual (i.e. after practicable mitigation) environmental impacts and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potential affected uses; - (viii) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels; - (ix) to design and specify the environmental monitoring and audit requirements; and - (x) to identify any additional studies necessary to implement the mitigation measures or monitoring and proposals recommended in the EIA report.
+- 2.1 The objectives of the EIA study are as follows: - (i) to describe the proposed project and associated works together with the requirements and environmental benefits for carrying out the proposed project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the proposed project, and/or likely to cause adverse impacts to the proposed project, including both the natural and man-made environment and the associated environmental constraints; - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to propose the provision of infrastructure or mitigation measures to minimize pollution, environmental disturbance and nuisance during construction, operation of the project; - (v) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures; - (vi) to identify, predict and evaluate the residual (i.e. after practicable mitigation)

+environmental impacts and the cumulative effects expected to arise during the construction, operation phases of the project in relation to the sensitive receivers and potential affected uses;

+- (vii) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction, operation of the project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels; - (viii) to design and specify the environmental monitoring and audit requirements; and - (ix) to identify any additional studies necessary to implement the mitigation measures or monitoring and proposals recommended in the EIA report.